STIXProject/stixproject.github.io/idioms/indicator/c2-indicator/index.md

 ## Scenario

 This scenario consists of the description of a simple indicator that represents a test for a single IP address and the context that if that IP address is seen it means that there might be C2 traffic.
+Unlike many real-world use cases, it does not state that the C2 channel is for any particular piece of malware and does not give much context beyond simply that it's C2 Behavior.

 ## Data model